 Mobile Responsiveness in a Website

-A responsive design helps automatically scale contents and elements to match the specific screen which it is viewed in.
-One can avoid elements to be larger than screen width.
+A responsive design helps automatically scale contents and elements to match the specific screen on which it is viewed in.
+One can avoid elements being larger than the screen width.
 This also helps viewers as it saves them from doing all the extra work in order to view the website’s content.

 Chrome allows you to check mobile views of a website with the use of DevTools.

 List the Mobile Views available in Desktop Chrome